marksinkovics/Atakama/docs/development.md

 4. Build the project with Xcode
    1. Open the project in Xcode
      `open ./build/xcode/Atakama.xcodeproj`
-   2. Select the target Sandbox, or Editor
+   2. Select the target Runtime, or Editor
    3. Click run

 ## Build the project on Window with Visual Studio